 Other costs to be aware of when using Shopify Lite

-Here are the fees you should expect on the cheapest Shopify plan:
+And here are the fees you should expect to pay for the Shopify cheapest plan:

 - 2.9% + $0.30 for online sales